Categories for Tax and Financial News

 Posted Date January 1, 2025 Posted Time 12:00 am Published in

-The word “innocent” in innocent spouse relief can be misleading.
+🖨 Print⏱ 4 min read The word “innocent” in innocent spouse relief can be misleading.
 It doesn’t imply you’re perfect or blameless – it’s more about whether you knew or should have known about the tax issue.
 The IRS defines “innocence” in a specific way, and it hinges on the concept of reasonable ignorance.
 In short, the issue isn’t one of morality; it’s about whether you could have reasonably been unaware of a tax problem.
 Innocent spouse relief allows you to avoid being held responsible for tax debts, penalties, and interest stemming from a joint tax filing.
-In the case that a spouse (or ex-spouse)...
+In the case...
 View Article

 • Tax Planning 2024